Skip to main content

 • AI readiness audit: The company knows where AI can compress research, production, testing, personalization, and analysis without flattening the brand into generic output.

 The third mistake is expecting a fractional CMO to replace execution.
-The right leader can set strategy, build the plan, manage the cadence, direct teams, select agencies, sharpen reporting, and guide hiring.
+The right leader can set strategy, build the plan, run the weekly rhythm, direct teams, select agencies, sharpen reporting, and guide hiring.
 But the company still needs makers: content, design, lifecycle, demand gen, RevOps, product marketing, or agency support depending on the motion.

 • Good use case: A Series B SaaS company has a capable marketing manager, a sales team under pipeline pressure, and a founder still driving most positioning decisions.

-• Weak use case: A pre-revenue SaaS company wants a senior marketer to “create demand” before the ICP, product value, and sales motion are clear.
+• Weak use case: A pre-revenue SaaS company wants an experienced marketer to "create demand" before the ICP, product value, and sales motion are clear.

-• Best use case: A growing SaaS company needs executive marketing judgment, tighter execution cadence, and a clearer answer for how AI changes its GTM system.
+• Best use case: A growing SaaS company needs executive marketing judgment, sharper execution week to week, and a clearer answer for how AI changes the way it goes to market.

 Frequently asked